benrucker/UsBot/README.md

 I used DiscordCharExporter.CLI to get and store chats to csv files.
 Change the variable `filepath` in `discord_markov.py` to the filepath that contains your chat logs.

+Store your bot's secret key in a text file named `secret.txt` in the base folder.

 ## Commands
 All commands are prefixed with `!`